SUBJECT: EC 6401 -ELECTRONIC CIRCUITS II

 13. Define droop or a tilt.

-The displacement of the pulse amplitude during its flat response is called droop or
+The displacement of the pulse amplitude during its flat

 a tilt.